 - Chicken breast – Although you may also use chicken tenders or chicken thighs, skinless and boneless chicken breast is the most suitable choice.
-When I was younger, my granny used to make it frequently using chicken tenders, and I did the same for some time, till i realized chicken breasts are the best option.
+When I was younger, my granny used to make it frequently using chicken tenders, and I did the same for some time till I realized chicken breasts were the best option.

 - Panko (Japanese breadcrumbs)